sulu/sulu-docs/cookbook/websocket.rst

 Execution
 ---------

-To execute the websocket you have to run the command ``app/console sulu:websocket:run -e prod``.
+To execute the WebSocket you have to run the command ``app/console sulu:websocket:run -e prod``.
 This command starts the server and listens to the configured port.

-We recommend to run the websocket with `supervisor <http://supervisord.org/>`_.
+We recommend to run the WebSocket with `supervisor <http://supervisord.org/>`_.
 You can use the example configuration for supervisord.

 **/etc/supervisor/conf.d/sulu_websocket.conf**